Bricktionary

 • Some banks will not offer CEMAs when refinancing with another bank.

-• The loans can take as long as six months to be approved.
+• The loans can take up to six months to be approved.

 Potential costs of CEMA loans

 A CEMA loan does have its own expenses.
-If you refinance with your current lender, the process is easier because there's no need to get approval for reassigning the loan.
-However, if you switch banks, your first lender has to approve assigning your mortgage to the new one, which can trigger fees.
-You'll need to figure out if it's worth it to incur the additional expense.
+If you refinance with your current lender, the process is easier because there's no need to obtain approval to reassign the loan.
+However, if you switch banks, your original lender must approve the assignment of your mortgage to the new one, which can trigger fees.
+You'll need to decide whether it's worth the additional expense.

 According to Cohn, banks may charge anywhere from $500 to $1,000, or a percentage of the loan amount.